gigantenbein/ReVAE/README.md

 # ReVAE
-Implementation of VAE with Reversible Blocks
+Implementation of Variational Auto Encoders with reversible blocks as seen in the paper A Partially Reversible U-Net for Memory-Efficient Volumetric Image Segmentation

+# Dependencies

+* PyTorch
+* RevTorch